Three Common Mistakes That Sidetrack New Leaders

 You have just stepped into a new role or been asked to lead a major project.
 You’re excited and you want to make an exceptional first impression.
 Your first 30 days whiz by and you feel like you’re lacking the impact you had hoped for.

-I have found from my own corporate experience and from working with leaders over the past ten years that there are three common mistakes that get new leaders side-tracked.
+I have found from my own corporate experience and from working with leaders over the past fifteen years that there are three common mistakes that get new leaders sidetracked.

 Taking direction from everyone around you.